-Liposuction improves the jawline by getting rid of mild excess fat.
+Liposuction improves the jawline by removing mild excess fat.
 However, significant skin excess requires tightening of the skin and underlying muscles.
 Mr. Nduka may perform this as part of a facelift procedure.
 Occasionally, a separate incision beneath the chin is needed to repair the slackened neck muscles.

-During your consultation, your surgeon should take a general medical history and ask about any other facial surgery you may have had.
-You should then discuss your goals and your surgeon will explain what results you can reasonably expect.
+During your consultation, Mr Nduka will take a general medical history and ask about any other facial surgery you may have had.
+You will then discuss your goals and Mr Nduka will explain what results you can reasonably expect.